 - 2 garlic cloves, roughly chopped

 - 1/4 cup cilantro, leaves and small stems only—if you're a cilantro-phobe, just sub in flat-leaf parsley

 - 1 teaspoon kosher salt

-- After a few minutes, as the ingredients start to blend and become less chunky, add the remaining half of the tomatoes.
+- After a few minutes, as the ingredients start to blend and become less chunky, add the cilantro and the remaining ingredients in handfuls.

 - Stop when you get to a consistency that works for you—let some tomato chunks remain or keep going to make a more homogenous salsa.

 - Squeeze lime wedges over the salsa to taste.

 - Serve with tortilla chips, of course!

 Amount Per Serving: Calories: 130Total Fat: 5gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 21mgSodium: 469mgCarbohydrates: 13gFiber: 2gSugar: 4gProtein: 8g